SystemFw/blog/content/staging/programs-as-values-draft.md

   ...
 ```

-and we can write our original program:
+and use it to express our original program:

 ```scala
 val prog: In[Boolean] =